sig-gis/Liberia_NSC_ForestMonitoringTraining/index.md

 At the end of the workshop please fill out the form below to provide feedback.
 It helps us improve future workshops and plan follow up events for you!

 [Give Feedback](https://forms.gle/8Jdm1aybL9sqzNEw6){: .btn .btn-purple }

+# Support

+This workshop was created by Spatial Informatics Group, contracted by NovaSphere.

+The **MRV for Climate Action** Programme supports partner countries’ national development priorities and capacities to plan, finance, and achieve GHG emission reductions and the implementation of low-carbon solutions to local development challenges.

+Towards these goals, Liberia has prepared a "National Evergreen Roadmap” (EG Roadmap) that outlines approaches to accelerate climate actions; strengthen and enhance multi-level climate governance, develop a more effective and efficient MRV system, and mobilize climate finance and investment.
+The coordinating framework also identifies support for global south-south cooperation.

+Under the leadership of the Environmental Protection Agency of Liberia (EPA)—the EG Roadmap is the result of inter-ministerial and non-state actors’ collaboration, and was subsequently validated and endorsed by the participants at the MRV for Climate Action
+Farmington Roundtable held in Monrovia, Jan 18-20, 2023.

+Under the leadership of the EPA, the EG Roadmap is now informing the creation and implementation of strategic Transformative Pilots by national key actors and stakeholders.